Newcastle Airport (New South Wales): Overview

 The airport is jointly owned by Newcastle City Council and Port Stephens Council, and managed by Newcastle Airport Pty Ltd. The airport and associated developments support over 3,300 jobs and contributed $1.19 billion to the economy of the lower Hunter Region in 2015.

 The airport runway is owned by RAAF Base Williamtown.
 Even though this is a military airfield, civilian operations are permitted under an Operating Deed.
-Jetstar, Virgin Australia and QantasLink operate flights to Sydney, Melbourne, Brisbane, Gold Coast and Ballina.
-FlyPelican also operates flights to Ballina and Canberra.
+Jetstar, Virgin Australia and QantasLink operate flights to Sydney, Melbourne, Brisbane, Gold Coast, Perth, Hobart, Cairns and Bali.
+FlyPelican and Link also operates flights to Canberra.
 The airport is leased from the federal government for civilian air travel until 2075.

 The largest commercial aircraft currently operating at Newcastle Airport are the Boeing 737-800s of Virgin Australia.
-The civil apron can handle aircraft up to the size of a Boeing 767, however the shared Code E runway can handle large wide body aircraft including the Boeing 777.
+The civil apron and runway can handle aircraft up to the size of a Boeing 777.